 Several other 6th Dynasty pharaohs, such as Pepi I, Merenre I and Pepi II would also build pyramids at Saqqara.
 But these are in the southern part of the necropolis in an area currently off-limits to visitors.

 You can catch a glimpse of them from the New Kingdom tomb area, but it’s difficult to tell which is which.
-Many of them are similar to the other 5th and 6th Dynasty pyramids, and they also contain the Pyramid Texts within.
+According to experts who’ve studied them, they’re largely similar to the other 5th and 6th Dynasty pyramids, and they also contain the Pyramid Texts within.

 The end of the 6th Dynasty marked the end of Egypt’s Old Kingdom era.
 And what followed was the First Intermediate Period, a chaotic time when local governors took prominence over the central government.
-Unsurprisingly, such an unstable period leaves us with no pyramids.
+As one might expect, such an unstable period leaves us with no pyramids.

 Egypt would eventually be reunified by the 11th Dynasty, giving birth to a new era known as the Middle Kingdom.
-The 11th Dynasty would produce no pyramids, but the 12th Dynasty would revive the tradition of their ancestors.
+The 11th Dynasty produced no pyramids, but the 12th Dynasty would revive the tradition of their ancestors.

 12th Dynasty Pyramids